Edisonyuxi/Pokemon_Box_Push_EDISON/README.md

 Author：Yuxi Zhang(edisonyuxi.zhang@mail.utoronto.ca), Olivia Zhang(oliviayubin.zhang@mail.utoronto.ca)

-(DO not copy the files to your academic work!)
+(Do not copy the files for your academic work!)
 # Project Introduction
 This project aims at building a box pushing game that has four elements: Robot, Boxes, Highlighted Areas and Walls.
 Users will use PS2 keyboard to control the Robot to push boxes to cover all